CHEMICAL COMPOSITION AND ANTIFUNGAL ACTIVITY OF ESSENTIAL OILS FROM AERIAL PARTS OF MENTHA PIPERITA AND MENTHA ARVENSISHTML Full Text

-Whereas, on treatment with M. piperita Fig. 4C, 4D and M. arvensis 4E and 4F essential oil, scattered spores in the form of smaller groups and as short spore chains respectively.
-The optical micrographs also exhibited modified hyphal morphology indicated by decrease in diameter and number of hyphal branches than control.
-Moreover, cytoplasm was less dense exhibiting shrinkage which led to fragmentation of fungal hyphae, loss of linearity including irregular hyphae and formation of warty surfaces (cell wall pitting phenomena) in fungus treated with M. piperita essential oil.
+The optical micrographs also exhibited modified hyphal morphology indicated by a decrease in diameter and number of hyphal branches than control.
+Moreover, the cytoplasm was less dense exhibiting shrinkage which led to the fragmentation of fungal hyphae, loss of linearity including irregular hyphae and formation of warty surfaces (cell wall pitting phenomena) in fungus treated with M. piperita essential oil.
 The hyphal diameter was observed to be greater in untreated fungus followed by fungus treated with M. arvensis and M. piperita essential oil Fig. 5.

 ACKNOWLEDGEMENT: The authors wish to thank the Director, Punjab Horticultural Post-Harvest Technology Centre, Punjab Agricultural University, Ludhiana, Punjab and the Director, EMNL, for providing the necessary infrastructural facilities and Head, Department of Chemistry, College of Basic Sciences and Humanities, Punjab Agricultural University, Ludhiana, Punjab, India for providing the contingency for purchase of consumables for this study.

-CONFLICT OF INTEREST: The author declare no conflict of interest.
+CONFLICT OF INTEREST: The author declares no conflict of interest.

 - Kaur N, Bala A and Kumar A: Prevent kinnow produce from post harvest disorders and diseases.
 Rashtriya Krishi 2014; 9(1): 45-46.